velaachlorine/fnf-to-sm/README.md

 here's the bare minimum you need to know

-the basic usage is just passing the .sm in question as an argument
+the basic usage is just passing the .sm in question as an argument; it then shits out a json

 ![image](https://user-images.githubusercontent.com/53107421/142876194-2d5f8f0b-02d0-408a-b765-8c957645222a.png)

 the .sm needs to be formatted in a very specific way though, because arrowvortex's dance double editing sucks prolapsed placenta so to get around that, it instead uses 3 charts. (also this makes it way easier to playtest in etterna)